paulnta/Polliwog/report/part2/README.md

 The biggest "issue" so far is that the speaker-side client UI and the server API have not been completely linked yet, but this should be fixed shortly.
 We had more trouble than expected trying to code the Angular.js services using `$resource`.

 ## <a name="Conclusion"></a> Conclusion

+We have not reached our goal for this part.
+We find out that coding simultaously both client and server part was particularly difficult.
+We hardly wanted to use some of the most sophisticated tools in order to design an elegant UI.
+Achieving this was arduous mainly because the UI knowledge was concentrated in a single person.
+For the main duration of this second part of the project, it constituted a bottleneck in our implementation schedule.

+We use this time to clarify very concisely the architecture of our application and pay more attention to details.
+Moreover, we defined more concretly the remaining features of our application.
+Our documentation is nearly complete which will save us some precious time for the last part of the project.

+Implementing the final features should not be hard to accomplish.
+We have a great overall view of our application and we hope to finalize it properly.
+Our attention must now be focused firmly on testing our code in order to have a faultlessly working application.